iyxan23/sketchware-data/parsing/reading-project-data/reading-logic.md

    There are 5 types of activity containers:
    - [Variable container](#variable-container) (ends off with `.java_var`)
    - [List variable container](#list-container) (ends off with `.java_list`)
-   - Function / MoreBlock container (ends off with `.java_func`)
+   - [Function / MoreBlock container](#moreblock-container) (ends off with `.java_func`)
    - Component container (ends off with `.java_components`)
    - Event container (ends off with `.java_events`)

- - Event implementation containers
+ - Block containers

-   An event implementation container (EIC for short) is a container that contains blocks which implements an event that is declared in the event container of the current activity.
-The event which an EIC implements can be seen from its header's container info (after the dot).
+   A block container is a container that contains blocks which implements an event / moreblock that is declared in the event container (for events) / moreblock / func container (for moreblocks) of the current activity.
+The event / moreblock which this container implements can be seen from its header's container info (`@ActivityName.{}`).

-   Simple words: An event container declares that an event exists, and EIC basically implements that event with block code
+   Simple words: An event container declares that an event exists, and this type of containers basically implements that event with block code and same goes for moreblocks.

 ### Variable container
 Variable container contains variables defined in the global scope.